jaymcgavren/presentations/teaching/lightning-talk.md

 ## Why Listen To Me?

+* I dunno!
-I dunno, I don't _feel_ like my content should be that extraordinary...
+* I don't _feel_ like my content should be that extraordinary...

 ## Head First Ruby Amazon Reviews